marwahfaraj/Arabic-twittes-sentiment-analysis/README.md

 ----
 ## Machine Learning
-Diffrient machine learning algorithms implemented and used to predict on unseed dataset and give diffriend scors as detealed blew:<br>
+Diffrient machine learning algorithms implemented and used to predict on unseed dataset to classify new tweet and give diffriend scors as detealed bellow:<br>
 1- Naive Bayes Algorithm:
 - Multinomial Naive Bayes algorthim: <br>
   Accuracy= 0.767<br>